orstavik/JoiComponents/book/chapter7_style/styleCallback/1_Intro_Style_in_web_comps.md

    a. simplify use choices and covariant CSS properties
    example: `color-mode: day blue;` using simple string value
-   example: `color-mode: day #990000;` using numeric value and a function to calculate palette?

-9. Pattern: naive `styleCallback(...)` part 1
+9. Pattern: manual `styleCallback()` part 1
-   for processing CustomCssShortcuts in web components via manual, local use a callback to implement a listener for both CSS shortcuts and ElementSpecificCssProperties custom to each individual element. it is naive, because it is triggered manually after each change. on DOMContentLoaded "DCL" and then after a manual check imperatively.
-    * `styleCallback("custom-prop", newValue, oldValue)` + `static get observedStyle() return ["custom-prop"]`

-   same example as above, only in a web component

-   a. simplify use choices and covariant CSS properties
-   example: `color-mode: day blue;` using simple string value
-   example: `color-mode: day #990000;` using numeric value and a function to calculate palette?

    Where to listen for the style? the lightDOM host element.
-That way the style property can travel.
+That way the style property can travel. via manual, local use a callback to implement a listener for both CSS shortcuts and ElementSpecificCssProperties custom to each individual element. it is naive, because it is triggered manually after each change. for processing CustomCssShortcuts in web components

+   same example as above, only in a web component todo example: `color-mode: day #990000;` using numeric value and a function to calculate palette?

-10. Pattern: naive `styleCallback(...)` part 2: Alter shadowDOM in `styleCallback()`
+10. Pattern: manual `styleCallback()` part 2: Alter shadowDOM in `styleCallback()`   ((problem chapter))
    b. alters the shadowDOM
    example: `list-style` for url
    example: `list-style` for inside/outside

+   sometimes we need this.
+   when we do this, never alter any externally observable state such as dispatch event, alter host node attributes, alter single-state / application state or PWA state.

+   write about how styleCallback spillover/sideeffects.
+That is why you should always trigger changes that only effect the CSSOM *below* downwards your point of view.

+11. Pattern: automatic `styleCallback(...)` batched in rAF naively triggered by DOMContentLoaded "DCL" and then rAF.
-10. Pattern: automatic, local `styleCallback()` batched in rAF still a bit naive, but this time all the element itself registers itself in an global array of elements that are triggered every raf.
+    * `styleCallback("custom-prop", newValue, oldValue)` + `static get observedStyle() return ["custom-prop"]` still a bit naive, but this time all the element itself registers itself in an global array of elements that are triggered every raf.